inBeat/inbeat-website/content/top-influencers/instagram/south-korea/busan/_index.md

 ---
-title: Top 10 Instagram Influencers In Busan in 2023
+title: Top 10 Instagram Influencers In Busan In 2023
 description: >-
   Find top Instagram influencers in Busan in 2023.
-Most popular hashtags: #btsarmy #jimin #parkjimin.
+Most popular hashtags: #activeuser2020 #jhope #kimseokjin.
 platform: Instagram
-hits: 60
+hits: 59
-text_top: Analyze the top-rated Instagram profiles on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our platform aggregates 60 Instagram influencers like this in Busan, South Korea for you to pitch.
+text_bottom: inBeat has 59 Instagram influencers like this in Busan, South Korea for you to collaborate.
 profiles:
   - username: "bom_vvely"
     fullname: >-